amrhassan/nakacli/README.md

 Publishes one or more events of the type `<event-type>`.
 The `<json-body>` can be the full body of a single event as a JSON object, or a JSON array containing an object for each event to be published.

 #### `nakacli event stream [FLAGS] [OPTIONS] <event-type>` ####
 Starts streaming published events of type `<event-type>` to STDOUT.
-Should never stop unless interrupted by the user.
+It should block while it's streaming published events until it is interrupted by the user, or it has consumed `N` number of events where `N` is provide by the `--take=N` option.

 #### `nakacli metrics [FLAGS] [OPTIONS]` ####
 Prints the Nakadi server metrics.